visual-framework/vf-core/components/vf-blockquote/README.md

 As of version 1.2.1 vf-blockquote has experimental Angular support.
 This package was generated with Angular version 15.2.0 and has been tested on application with Angular version 15.2.0.

-1. install `yarn add @visual-framework/vf-blockquote`
+1. Install `yarn add @visual-framework/vf-blockquote`
-2. import in your app.module
+2. Import in your app.module
    ```
    import { VfBlockquoteAngularModule } from '@visual-framework/vf-blockquote/vf-blockquote.angular';